fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 To receive approval with TCR, Teams administrators use the Teams admin center to pass their company's Brand and Campaign information to TCR.
 TCR then reviews your Brand and Campaign, which helps ensure SMS messaging integrity, compliance, and accountability with industry standards.

-With an approved Brand and Campaign, Teams administrators can then enable users for SMS in Teams with eligible Microsoft Calling Plan numbers.

-- **US & PR**: The 10DLC network is currently applicable for transmitting to US numbers.
-US customers must have an approved Brand and Campaign before SMS-enabling Teams Calling Plan numbers.
-- **Canada**: You can enable SMS for Canadian Teams Calling Plan numbers without appying for Brand and Campaign, but if a Canadian customer wants to support its users sending SMS messages to US numbers, then the Canadian customer must get an approved Brand and Campaign to access the US-based, 10DLC network.

 > [!NOTE]
 > US and PR customers must receive Brand *and* Campaign approval before any number can beenabled for SMS in Teams.
-Mobile operators don't accept SMS traffic from brands or campaigns that don't go through TCR registration.
+Mobile operators don't accept A2P SMS traffic from senders that don't go through TCR registration.
 Teams phone numbers can't be enabled for SMS until TCR approves the brand and campaign.

 Registration and enabling SMS for Teams Calling Plan numbers can be summarized in the following diagram: